msbisrat/111project/README.md

 - The AI assistant can generate helpful summaries, but it is not a medical authority.
 - The project is not a diagnostic tool.

----

-## Future Work

-- Align the frontend inputs with the exact BRFSS feature list.
-- Add feature importance or SHAP explanations.
-- Improve precision while maintaining strong recall.
-- Add better medical safety guardrails to the chatbot.
-- Add wearable data such as heart rate, sleep, and respiratory rate.
-- Add nutrition tracking inputs.
-- Improve validation on additional datasets.
-- Add clearer documentation for the older UCI pipeline versus the newer BRFSS pipeline.

----

-## Authors

-Course project by the 111project team.